miekg/gitopper/gitopper.8.md

 Gitopper will install packages if told to do so.
 It will not upgrade or downgrade them, assuming there is a better way of doing those.

+The remote interface of gitopper uses SSH keys for authentication, this hopefully helps to fit in, in a sysadmin organisation.

-The following features are available:
+The following features are implemented:

 - *Metrics*: are included see below, they export a Git hash, so a rollout can be tracked.
 - *Diff detection*: possible using the metrics or gitopperctl.
 - *Out of band rollbacks*: use gitopperctl to bypass the normal Git workflow.
-- *No client side processing*: files are used as the are in the Git repo.
+- *No client side processing*: files are used as they are in the Git repo.
 - *Canarying*: give a service a different branch to check out.

+The options are:

+**-h, --hosts strings**
+:  hosts (comma separated) to impersonate, local hostname is always added

+**-c, --config string**
+:  config file to read

+**-s, --ssh string**
+:  ssh address to listen on (default ":2222")

+**-m, --metric string**
+:  http metrics address to listen on (default ":9222")

+**-d, --debug**
+:  enable debug logging

+**-r, --restart**
+:   send SIGHUP to ourselves when config changes

+**-o, --root**
+:  require root permission, setting to false can aid in debugging (default true)

+**-t, --duration duration**
+:  default duration between pulls (default 5m0s)

+For bootstrapping gitopper itself the following options are available:

+**-U, --upstream string**
+:  use this git repo to clone and to bootstrap from

+**-D, --directory string**
+:  directory to sparse checkout (default "gitopper")

+**-B, --branch string**
+:   check out in this branch (default "main")

+**-M, --mount string**
+:   check out into this directory, -c is relative to this directory

+**-P, --pull**
+:   pull (update) the git repo to the newest version before starting

 ## Quick Start